Mainframe vs PC: 4 Things a Mainframe Can Do That Your PC Can’t

 Conclusion: mainframe vs PC

-In short, a mainframe can achieve levels of performance and support workloads that a PC just can’t.
+In short, when looking at mainframe vs PC, a mainframe can achieve levels of performance and support workloads that a PC just can’t.
 Mainframes will never replace PCs, obviously – both systems are designed to do very different types of things – but in order to appreciate why mainframes remain so important, it’s worth heeding the data above about mainframes’ unique performance and reliability advantages.

 For more information, read out white paper: Getting the Most Out of Your Mainframe